-Aligned to Essential Questions; ( $\star$ ) Big Idea/Concept Standard with supporting standards ( $\rightarrow$ ) connected below Notes in gray font are from the AR Mathematics standards; RPS instructional pacing notes are in red font
+Aligned to Essential Questions; (★) Big Idea/Concept Standard with supporting standards (→) connected below Notes in gray font are from the AR Mathematics standards; RPS instructional pacing notes are in red font

-EQ 1: How do we count?
+EQ 1: How can counting help us compare sets?

-- K.CC.A.1 Count to 100 by ones, fives, and tens Q1 Expectation: Count to at least 20 by ones - → K.CC.A.2 Count forward, by ones, from any given number up to 100 Q1 Expectation: Count up to at least 20 from any given number - K.CC.B.4 Understand the relationship between numbers and quantities; connect counting to cardinality.

-When counting objects:

-- Say the numbers in order, pairing each object with only one number and each number with only one object (one to one correspondence) - Understand that the last number said tells the number of objects counted - Understand that each successive number refers to a quantity that is one larger - → K.CC.A.3 Read, write, and represent numerals from 0 to 20 Q1 Expectation: at least up to 5
+- ★ K.CC.A.1 Count to 100 by ones, fives, and tens Q3 Expectation: Count to at least 75 by ones, 100 by tens, and 50 by fives - → K.CC.A.2 Count forward, by ones, from any given number up to 100 Q3 Expectation: Count to at least 75 by ones - ★ K.CC.B.4 Understand the relationship between numbers and quantities; connect counting to cardinality.
+When counting objects: - Say the numbers in order, pairing each object with only one number and each number with only one object (one to one correspondence) - Understand that the last number said tells the number of objects counted - Understand that each successive number refers to a quantity that is one larger - → K.CC.A.3 Read, write, and represent numerals from 0 to 20 Q3 Expectation: at least up to 15

 Note: K.CC.A.3 addresses the writing of numbers and using the written numerals 0-20 to describe the amount of a set of objects.
 Due to varied progression of fine motor and visual development, a reversal of numerals is anticipated for the majority of students.
-While reversals should be pointed out to students, the emphasis is on the use of numerals to represent quantities rather than the correct handwriting of the actual number itself.
+While reversals should be pointed out to students, the emphasis is on the use of numerals to represent quantities rather than the correct handwriting of the actual number itself. - → K.CC.C.6 Identify whether the number of objects in one group from 0-10 is greater than (more, most), less than (less, fewer, least), or equal to (same as) the number of objects in another group of 0-10.
+For example: Use matching and counting strategies to compare values. - → K.CC.C.7 Compare two numbers between 0 and 20 presented as written numerals new this quarter

-★ K.CC.B.5 Count to answer "how many?":